jbarroso/clean-code/README.md

 Methods with try/catch should only have this structure and nothing more.

 ## The Error.java Dependency Magnet
 Error codes are usually in classes like Error.java (with constants).
-Avoid that, it is a dependency magnet (it is everywhere) and nobody wants to change it because you have to recompile/deploy everything.
+Avoid that, it is a dependency magnet (it is everywhere) and nobody wants to add new errors or change it because you have to recompile/deploy everything.
+Instead the tendency will be to re-use error codes for uses they aren't intended for.

 Use Exceptions instead of Error codes.